 How Much Does Vehicle Tracking Cost?

-Vehicle tracking costs £6–£30 per vehicle per month for the software subscription, plus £50–£600 for hardware (one-off or leased).
-A basic system for a 5-van fleet costs around £1,850–£3,150 in year one.
-Costs depend on fleet size, features needed, and whether you buy or lease the hardware.
+Vehicle tracking costs £6 to £30 per vehicle per month for the software subscription.
+Hardware adds £50 to £600 per vehicle (one-off or leased).
+A basic system for a 5-van fleet costs around £1,850 to £3,150 in year one.
+Total cost depends on fleet size, features needed, and whether you buy or lease the hardware.

 | Cost Component | Basic System | Advanced System | Notes |